Monetary-Foundation/MonetaryCoin-website/docs/distribution.md

 To participate in the MonetaryCoin Token distribution, you will need to send ETH to the Ethereum MonetaryCoin distribution smart contract (the “MonetaryCoin Distribution Contract”) during a period of your choice using the DApp (see below).
 The MonetaryCoin Token can only be claimed when such period is completed.
 The minimum contribution amount is 0.01 ETH.

-After a participant calls "withdraw()" MonetaryCoin Token is expected to be automatically transferred to the Ethereum address from which ETH was sent as part of the MonetaryCoin Token distribution.
-MonetaryCoin Token can only be claimed after the period pursuant to which you have participated has ended.
+After a participant uses the DApp to request a withdrawal of tokens, MonetaryCoin Tokens are expected to be automatically transferred to the Ethereum Metamask address from which ETH was sent as part of the MonetaryCoin Token distribution.
+MonetaryCoin Token can only be claimed after the window pursuant to which you have participated has ended.

 #### The minimum participation amount is 0.01 ETH.
 If one sends anything other than ETH to the MonetaryCoinCHI Token Distribution Contract, such transaction will be null and void.